InstituteforDiseaseModeling/covid-mobility-and-behavior/README.md

 The demo analysis could be run using [/demo/Demo-Main-Analysis.ipynb](/demo/Demo-Main-Analysis.ipynb) notebook.
 The demo dataset is automatically downloaded and saved to `data/demo` directory at the installation command `make data`.
 Alternatively, the demo dataset could be downloaded from <a href = "https://www.dropbox.com/sh/w4tjp849lnchb9d/AACv0jyNFI2V3mq9kZDPVWePa?dl=1">here</a> and placed in `data/demo` manually.
 Below is the expected output of the demo analysis:
 <img src="https://github.com/InstituteforDiseaseModeling/covid-mobility-and-behavior/blob/master/assets/demo_output.png">
-The demo analysis takes about 10 minutes to run on the computer with 16 GB RAM and Intel(R) Core(TM) i7-6820HQ CPU @ 2.70GHz processor.
+The demo analysis takes about 10 minutes to run on a computer with 16 GB RAM and Intel(R) Core(TM) i7-6820HQ CPU @ 2.70GHz processor.

 Instructions for real data
 ---------------------------